engin100/950/labs/lab-6.md

 _Pressing 1 on your keyboard takes you to the board design view.
 Pressing 2 takes you to the component layout screen.
 Pressing 3 takes you to the cartoon mockup screen.
 You should do your layout work (e.g. most of the work) in mode 2._

 1. To create a new PCB file, right click your project name under your Projects tab, click New -> Add New to Project -> PCB.

 2. Import your schematic components.
-Go to Design -> Import Changes from Project name.
+Go to Design -> Import Changes from Project name (or Design -> Update PCB Document).
 Validate your changes, make sure you see only green check marks next to each change.
 Then execute them.

-By zooming in and out on your board (by pressing the mouse scroll button and moving around), you should see a big red box containing all of the components.
+3. By zooming in and out on your board (by pressing the mouse scroll button and moving around), you should see a big red box containing all of the components.
 You can drag and drop them onto the board, which is the black rectangle.
 If you want to rotate a component, click and hold on it and then press the spacebar.
 Another option is to click it and press M, which will bring up a menu for moving components.
 One of these menu options is the 'rotate selection' feature.
 This is better if you want to rotate it a specific amount and not in increments of 90 degrees.

+4. Now we should adjust the size of our board.
+- Edit -> Origin -> Set, then select the lower left corner of your board.
+- Press "1" to go into board planning mode
-3. Now we should adjust the size of our board.
-To do this, press 1 on your keyboard.
-Navigate to Design -> Edit Board Shape.
-The board should be no bigger than 4 inches by 4 inches.
+- Navigate to Design -> Edit Board Shape.
+- The board should be no bigger than 4 inches by 4 inches.
 You can toggle between Imperial and Metric units by pressing Q. [This shows you how to do that.](https://resources.altium.com/p/layout-guide-changing-board-sizes-altium-designer)

-4. We will add some design rules.
+5. We will add some design rules.
 Press 2 on your keyboard to ensure that you are on the component layout screen.
 Navigate to Design -> Rules.
 A PCB rules window should pop up.
 Set the following design rules:
     * Electrical -> Clearance = 6 mil
     * Routing -> Width
         - Minimum Width = 6 mil